Statistics NZ Liz MacPherson boss resigns over botched Census

 The head of Stats NZ has resigned after a review heavily criticising the department's handling of the troubled 2018 Census.

-The Government's statistics department has faced scrutiny since last year's Census – the first to prioritise online participation - produced one of the worst participation rates in decades, with one in seven people failing to complete it.
+The Government's statistics department has faced scrutiny since last year's Census – the first to prioritise online data collection - produced one of the worst participation rates in decades, with one in seven people failing to complete it.

 It left Stats NZ delaying the results and plugging holes in its data with figures from other Government sources.